 The spilling of blood to cover their nakedness, was a very important act of God for thereby He showed that sin had to be punished before it could be forgiven.
 This act pointed to Jesus, the Lamb of God, Who would one day die to cover mankind’s sin and shame.

 God offered him, so that by his blood he should become the means by which people’s sins are forgiven through their faith in him.
 (Rom 3:25).

 God knew that to live such a life of death for all eternity, would be indescribably painful.
-Therefore, He prevented them from causing yet another tragedy to befall them should they eat from the Tree of Life.
+Therefore, He prevented Adam and Eve from causing yet another tragedy to befall them should they eat from the Tree of Life.
 He therefore banished them from the heavenly garden and appointed an angel with a flaming sword to guard the gate.

 The Tree of Everlasting Life is still available, and God has provided another Gate to get to it.
 Its Name is Jesus.
 He referred to Himself as the door into God’s sheepfold (Joh 10:7).

 Please ensure that you too, enter in and become one of His sheep and eat of the leaves of the Tree of Eternal Life.

 IF YOU HAVE BEEN BLESSED BY THIS STUDY GUIDE, OR HAVE ANY REQUEST, QUERY OR OTHER COMMENT, PLEASE USE THE CONTACT FORM BELOW.